huxh-labs/PlantGFM/README.md

 ## 3. Fine-tune ✏️
+If you want to fine-tune our model, please take note of the following.
+    - **`Model Selection`**:We recommend prioritizing the use of [PlantGLM-A](https://huggingface.co/hu-lab/PlantGLM-A) for sequence prediction tasks in coding regions, and [PlantGLM-AOZ](https://huggingface.co/hu-lab/PlantGLM-AOZ) for sequence prediction tasks in non-coding regions to achieve optimal performance.
+    - Pre-trained weights for all 9 NT models and 2 SegmentNT models
-If you want to retrain our model, you first need to download PlantGLM locally from Hugging Face🤗.We recommend prioritizing the use of [PlantGLM-A](https://huggingface.co/hu-lab/PlantGLM-A) for sequence prediction tasks in coding regions, and [PlantGLM-AOZ](https://huggingface.co/hu-lab/PlantGLM-AOZ) for sequence prediction tasks in non-coding regions to achieve optimal performance.
+    - Instructions for using the code and pre-trained models We recommend prioritizing the use of [PlantGLM-A](https://huggingface.co/hu-lab/PlantGLM-A) for sequence prediction tasks in coding regions, and [PlantGLM-AOZ](https://huggingface.co/hu-lab/PlantGLM-AOZ) for sequence prediction tasks in non-coding regions to achieve optimal performance.
 #### 3.1 Classification and Regression

 For both classification and regression tasks,your dataset should be formatted as a CSV file with the following structure: